Well of Souls: The entrance

 The entrance to the cave is at the southeast angle of the Foundation Stone, beside the southeast pier of the Dome of the Rock shrine.
 Here a set of 16 new marble steps descend through a cut passage thought to date to Crusader times.
 On the way down, bedrock masses project in towards the stair; the one to the right is called "the tongue".
 (According to legend, the Stone answered 'Caliph 'Umar I' when he addressed it.)

 The chamber

-The cave chamber is roughly square, about 6 m on a side, and ranges from around 1.5–2.5 m high.
+The cave chamber is roughly square, about 6 m on a side, and ranges from around 1.5 to 2.5 m high.